esridc/opendata-gallery/README.md

 # open-data-gallery

-This README outlines the details of collaborating on this Ember application.
+This is the source code for the [Open Data Gallery](http://open-data-gallery.surge.sh/) which showcases what organizations have done with their [ArcGIS Open Data] sites.

-A short introduction of this app could easily go here.
+## Development Instructions

-## Prerequisites
+### Prerequisites

 You will need the following things properly installed on your computer.